oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-43-edgetraversal-object.md

 If this property is present, a SARIF viewer **MAY** provide a visual cue informing the user that they have the option of either stepping over the current edge and into the nested graph, or of stepping over the entire traversal of the nested graph.

-> EXAMPLE: This example defines a graph containing two nested graphs, the first representing code locations in function `A` and the second representing locations in function `B`.
+> EXAMPLE 1: This example defines a graph containing two nested graphs, the first representing code locations in function `A` and the second representing locations in function `B`.
 Node `na2` in function `A` represents a call to function `B`.
 >
 > The example defines a graph traversal consisting of a set of edge traversals which start at node `"na1"` in function `A`, call into function `B`, and ultimately return to and continue execution in function `A`.
 >